 Then, move on to finding out the key aspects—and hidden gotchas—of iCloud’s core features, including:

 - iCloud+, Apple’s paid membership tiers with extra features

 - Photo features: iCloud Photos and iCloud Photo Sharing

 - iTunes Match and iCloud Music Library

 - the iCloud website

-- Location features: Find My iPhone, Find My Mac, and Find My Friends
+- Location features: Find My Device, Find My Item, Find My Friends, and the Find My app

 - Two-factor authentication